Study of Brexucabtagene Autoleucel in Adults With Rare B-cell Malignancies (ZUMA-25)

 All Substudies (Substudies A, B, C and D): Overall Survival (OS)

-OS is defined as the time from enrollment or brexucabtagene autoleucel infusion to death from any cause.
+OS was defined as the time from the date of brexucabtagene autoleucel infusion to the date of death from any cause.

 All Substudies (Substudies A, B, C and D): Progression Free Survival (PFS)

-PFS is defined as the time from enrollment or brexucabtagene autoleucel infusion to disease progression per indication specific response criteria or death from any cause.
+PFS was defined as the time from the date of brexucabtagene autoleucel infusion to the date of PD or death from any cause.
+PD is defined in outcome measure #6.

 All Substudies (Substudies A, B, C and D): Time to Next Treatment (TTNT)

-All Substudies (Substudies A, B, C and D): Time to First Response
+All Substudies (Substudies A, B, C and D): Time to First Objective Response

-All Substudies (Substudies A, B, C and D): Time to Best Response
+All Substudies (Substudies A, B, C and D): Time to Best Objective Response

-All Substudies (Substudies A, B, C and D): Percentage of Participants Experiencing Treatment-emergent Adverse Events (TEAEs)
+All Substudies (Substudies A, B, C and D): Number of Participants Experiencing Treatment-emergent Adverse Events (TEAEs)

-All Substudies (Substudies A, B, C and D): Percentage of Participants Experiencing Clinically Significant Changes in Safety Laboratory Values
+All Substudies (Substudies A, B, C and D): Number of Participants With Increase in Laboratory Values Reported as Grade 3 or Higher

-All Substudies (Substudies A, B, C and D): Percentage of Participants Experiencing Adverse Events (AEs) Defined as Dose Limiting Toxicities (DLTs)
+All Substudies (Substudies A, B, C and D): Number of Participants Experiencing Adverse Events (AEs) Defined as Dose Limiting Toxicities (DLTs)

 Time Frame: First infusion date of brexucabtagene autoleucel up to 28 days